-- A. The municipal Engineer or his municipal designee shall inspect all phases of the installation of the permanent BMPs and/or stormwater management facilities as deemed appropriate by the municipal Engineer. - B. During any stage of the work, if the municipal Engineer or his municipal designee determines that the permanent BMPs and/or stormwater management facilities are not being installed in accordance with the approved stormwater management plan, Douglass Township shall revoke any existing permits or other approvals and issue a cease and desist order until a revised drainage plan is submitted and approved, as specified in this Ordinance, and until the deficiencies are corrected.

-C. A final inspection of all BMPs and/or stormwater management facilities shall be conducted by the municipal Engineer or his municipal designee to confirm compliance with the approved drainage plan prior to the issuance of any occupancy permit.
+- A. The Township Engineer or his Township designee shall inspect all phases of the installation of the permanent BMPs and/or stormwater management facilities as deemed appropriate by the Township Engineer. - B. During any stage of the work, if the Township Engineer or his Township designee determines that the permanent BMPs and/or stormwater management facilities are not being installed in accordance with the approved stormwater management plan, Douglass Township shall revoke any existing permits or other approvals and issue a cease and desist order until a revised stormwater management plan is submitted and approved, as specified in this Ordinance, and until the deficiencies are corrected. - C. A final inspection of all BMPs and/or stormwater management facilities shall be conducted by the Township Engineer or his Township designee to confirm compliance with the approved stormwater management plan prior to the issuance of any occupancypermit. - D. SWM BMPs should be inspected by the landowner, or the owner's designee (including the Township for dedicated and owned facilities), according to the following list of minimum frequencies: - 1.
+Annually for the first 5 years. - 2.
+Once every 3 years thereafter. - 3.
+During or immediately after the cessation of a 10-year or greater storm. - E. Inspections should be conducted during or immediately following precipitation events.
+A written inspection report shall be created to document each inspection.
+The inspection report shall contain the date and time of the inspection, the individual(s) who completed the inspection, the location of the BMP, facility or structure inspected, observations on performance, and recommendations for improving performance, if applicable.
+Inspection reports shall be submitted to the Township within 30 days following completion of the inspection.